jacksonx9/Blackjack/README.md

-# Blackjack
+# Blackjack AI

-> Standard game of blackjack with 1 deck and up to 6 players.
+> Game of blackjack with 6 decks and up to 6 players.

 ### Run Game